1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 As an example, consider a method that returns a `String` value that must be a valid email address.
 This means that, by return types being covariant, methods which override that method must only return `String` values that are a valid email address or stronger (perhaps, a valid Gmail address).

-Notice that postconditions are like outputs: covariant.
+Notice that postconditions are analogous to the output of functions: covariant.

 ### Invariants